-Cherepovets (also spelled Cherepovec) is the largest city of Vologda oblast of Russia.
-Cherepovets is among those rare cities of Russia which population and level of industrial development is larger than in the capital cities of the regions where they are located.
+Cherepovets is the largest city in the Vologda region of Russia.
+It is among those rare Russian cities which population and level of industrial development is larger than in the capital cities of the regions of their location.

-The city is a river port of the Sheksna River, tributary of the Volga River.
-The distance from Cherepovets to Moscow is about 505 km and to Saint Petersburg - 460 km by railway and 530 by highway.
+The city is a river port on the Sheksna River, a tributary of the Volga River.
+The distance from Cherepovets to Vologda is 126 km, to Moscow - about 505 km, to Saint Petersburg - 460 km by railway, and 530 by highway.

-Cherepovets was first mentioned in documents in 1362.
-It was the year when Cherepovetsky Resurrection monastery was founded.
-During 400 years of its history the monastery was destroyed several times by Polish-Lithuanian invaders.
+Cherepovets was first mentioned in chronicles in 1362.
+It was the year when Cherepovetsky Resurrection Monastery was founded.
+During 400 years of its history, the monastery was destroyed several times by the Polish-Lithuanian invaders.

 In 1777, Cherepovets became a town.
-In 1811, the coat-of-arms of Cherepovets was adopted, it was a part of Novgorodskaya gubernia.
-Since that time Cherepovets became a Russian town with full rights.
-Main crafts of the citizens were navigation, shipbuilding and -repairing.
-Due to navigable water ways the trade was developed too.
+In 1811, the coat-of-arms was adopted.
+The town was part of Novgorod gubernia.
+The main crafts of locals were navigation, shipbuilding and -repairing.
+Due to navigable water ways, the trade was developed too.

-During first ten years of the 20th century, Cherepovets continued developing.
+During the first ten years of the 20th century, Cherepovets continued to grow.
 By 1904, the railway station was built.
 In 1911, the harbor was constructed.

-In 1930s, the government of the USSR declared the construction of the Volga-Baltic canal, Rybinsky water reservoir and metallurgic plant in Cherepovets.
-Unlike most of metallurgic plants built on “raw materials”, that is close to ore deposits, Cherepovetsky plant was built on the crossroads of water- and railways connecting the city with ore deposits of Kola Peninsula and coal of Vorkuta which also enabled convenient removal of the product.
+In 1930s, the government of the USSR declared the construction of the Volga-Baltic Canal, Rybinsky Water Reservoir and a metallurgic plant in Cherepovets.
+Unlike most of metallurgic plants usually built on “raw materials” sources, close to ore deposits, Cherepovetsky plant was built on the crossroads of water- and railways connecting the city with ore deposits of Kola Peninsula and coal of Vorkuta.

-In 1952, the first blast furnace was built and on August 24th, 1955, the first cast iron was produced - this day is considered the birthday of Cherepovets metallurgic plant.
-In 1952, the first open-hearth furnace was put into operation and it was the start of steel production in Cherepovets.
+In 1952, the first blast furnace was built and, on August 24, 1955, first cast iron was produced - this day is considered the birthday of Cherepovets metallurgic plant.
+In 1952, the first open-hearth furnace was put into operation, and it was the start of steel production in the city.

-In 1960s, some more plants were built in the city, the metallurgic plant continued growing and developing.
-In 1970s, chemical plants were constructed.
-In 1978, Oktyabsky bridge across the Sheksna River was put into operation, this is one of three large suspension bridges in Russia, a unique construction which was built within 8 years.
+In 1960s, more plants were built, the metallurgic plant continued to grow too.
+In 1970s, several chemical plants were constructed.
+In 1978, Oktyabsky Bridge across the Sheksna River was put into operation, this is one of the three largest suspension bridges in Russia, a unique construction which was built within 8 years.

-In 1986, the fifth blast furnace was put into operation at Cherepovetsky metallurgic plant, it is more known as “Severyanka”.
-At that time it was the largest blast furnace in the world.
-In 1986, Cherepovetsky metallurgic plant was reorganized into Cherepovetsky metallurgic group of enterprises.
-In the early 1990s, joint-stock “Severstal” was formed on its basis.
+In 1986, the fifth blast furnace was put into operation at Cherepovetsky Metallurgic Plant, it is more known as “Severyanka”.
+At that time, it was the largest blast furnace in the world.
+In 1986, the plant was reorganized into Cherepovetsky metallurgic group of enterprises.
+In the early 1990s, the joint-stock “Severstal” was formed on its basis.

 The international airport “Cherepovets” is located 25 km from the city, close to the settlement of Botovo.
-There are inner and international regular and charter flights over Russia, CIS and Europe.
-Inner flights: Moscow (Vnukovo and Domodedovo airports), Saint Petersburg, Petrozavodsk.
+There are inner and international regular and charter flights over Russia, countries of the former USSR and Europe.
+Inner flights: Moscow (Vnukovo and Domodedovo airports), Saint Petersburg, Kaliningrad, Murmansk.
 International flights: Helsinki (Finland).